solo2121/sysadmin-security-scripts/docs/KVM-QEMU Installation.md

 1. List available virtual machines: sudo virsh list --all

-By following this guide, you will successfully install and configure KVM/QEMU on Rhino Linux 24.04.
+By following this guide, you will successfully install and configure KVM/QEMU on Rhino Linux.
 For additional support, consult the official documentation or join the community forums.